getlantern/lantern/README.md

 ### Releasing Beta

-In order to release a Beta you must have created a package for QA first.
-Then use the `release-beta` task:
+If you want to release a Beta you must have created a package for QA first, then use the `release-beta` task:

 ```
 make release-beta